 In 2014, PC launched its Iraq program promoting the production of candles by widowed women in and around Baghdad.
 In 2015, a separate entity was incorporated in Iraq as Prosperity Catalyst for General Trade with Limited Liability - Private Company (PCGT).
-In order to facilitate the incorporation of the Iraq program, PC founded Prosperity Catalyst, LLC (the LLC), a Delaware Limited Liability Company, in June 2014.
-The LLC is a wholly-owned subsidiary of the Organization.
-The LLC had no activity for the years ended September 30, 2016 and 2015.
+In order to facilitate the incorporation of the Iraq program, PC founded Prosperity Catalyst, LLC (the LLC), a Delaware limited liability company, in June 2014.
+The LLC and PCGT are wholly-owned subsidiaries of PC.
+The LLC had no activity for the years ended September 30, 2017 and 2016.